earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

     avatar  : "/assets/images/authors/vladaionescu.jpg"
 ~~~

 All I want to do is find out before my blog starts if this file contains anything that will cause a runtime error.
 You know, catching problems without running the blog and hitting a code path that reads these values.
-It won't be an earth shattering improvement to the blog, but it will remove a little papercut of a problem.
+It won't be an earth-shattering improvement to the blog, but it will remove a little bit of friction.

 To start with I'll create a description of what my author type looks like in a file called `authors-type.cue`: